raissamendonca/github-tutorial/README.md

-# Let's get into some GitHub shenanigans :nerd_face:
+# Let's practice some GitHub :nerd_face:

-This public repo was created to share some basic GitHub lingo and website layout, while practicing some fundamental tasks in GitHub/GitHub Desktop.
+This repo was created to share some basic GitHub lingo and website layout, while practicing some fundamental tasks in GitHub/GitHub Desktop.
 I've added [resources](#resources) at the end for anyone looking for more info than we were able to cover.

-### :bangbang: I highly encourage anyone interested in using GitHub to play around with [this great interactive tool](https://learngitbranching.js.org/) :woman_technologist:.

 ---